spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke-deploy-rbac/index.md

    gcloud container clusters get-credentials $K8_TEST --project $GCP_TEST --zone us-central1-f
    ```

-3. Get the new user profile that was created by ```bash gcloud``` and add the token you received before in part 3 step 4.
+3. Get the new user profile that was created by ```gcloud``` and add the token you received before in part 3 step 4.

    ```bash
    TEST_USER_PROFILE=`kubectl config current-context`